Nawab-AS/chat_app/README.md

 ## Usage

-1. Create a postgreSQL database
+1. Create a postgreSQL database that is either local or cloud hosted

 2. Run ```setup.sql``` on the database through pgadmin, dbeaver, psql, etc to setup tables, functions and procedures